OpenDSA/OpenDSA/RST/en/PL/SLang1.rst

 Abstract Syntax of SLang 1
 --------------------------

-This problem will help you master the abstract syntax of SLang 1.
+The following problem will help you master the abstract syntax of SLang 1.

 .. avembed:: Exercises/PL/AbstractSynSLang1.html ka
    :long_name: SLang 1 Abstract Syntax